spirit-led-software/syslua/docs/architecture/00-overview.md

-# sys.lua Architecture Overview
+# SysLua Architecture Overview

-> **Note:** This is a design document describing the target architecture for sys.lua.
+> **Note:** This is a design document describing the target architecture for SysLua.

-sys.lua is a cross-platform declarative system/environment manager inspired by Nix.
+SysLua is a cross-platform declarative system/environment manager inspired by Nix.

 ## Core Values